 The agent and the photographer were here today and it was actually pretty tough.
 This is a beautiful home.
 For us, it was perfect.
 We lifted it from the slumps 5 years ago when nobody wanted it.
 It was screaming for attention and the agent and adverts’ description, “don’t let the TLC the house needs put you off the potential”, echoed in my head many times as we worked on it while living in it!
 We ripped out EVERYTHING – the floors, cupboards, kitchen, even the bathrooms.
 Cape Town is not a friendly place for home renovations in the winter.
 For many months we had bare floors, missing windows, and no water, nevermind HOT water.
 We worked on it day and night in between our full-time jobs with a small team of local builders and spent many, many hours and a lot of hard earned cash on fixing it up and then maintaining it.

 It has 3 bedrooms.
 The old built-in cupboard in the main bedroom blocked a window – it was the first thing to go (We now wake up with a view of the mountain and light beaming through on our left and to our right, a small courtyard and a view of a large leafy tree).
 The other rooms all have mountain views too and the spare bedroom opens up to the patio and pool area.
-We have two bathrooms – one with a shower and the other with a hand picked bath.
+We have two bathrooms – one with a shower and the other with a hand-picked bath.
 I still do not know how they got it through the door (I spoilt myself to breakfast that morning while the builders magically fitted a too wide bath through a too narrow bathroom door).
 I checked for damaged on my return (none) and did not ask any questions.
-The mystery stays unsolved.
+It will stay a mystery.

 We have a dining room that leads to the lounge and stacking doors that open up to a lush garden, the pool, hide away coffee and breakfast spots and a braai area around the corner.
 The braai, and actually the whole property, have a great sense of space and both the Clovelly/Kalk Bay and Fish Hoek mountains are visible.
 The best view has to be from the treehouse and the garden cottage roof.
 The ladder to the view is by the lemon tree that magically started bearing fruit after year 2.